 I had the opportunity to make a really FUN cake for a 3 year-old boy this week!
 Boden loves all things under the sea, including octopuses, turtles, sharks, whales, starfish, turtles and more.
 Tara (from Terra Rosa in Ithaca, NY) designed a beautiful party invitation that I used for inspiration.

 Boden loves chocolate, so the cake is chocolate with chocolate mousse filling.
 The base cake is frosted with chocolate fudge frosting, while the top cake is finished using vanilla mousse frosting.
 All the sea creatures are made from fondant.

-To make your own version of this cake (or a similar theme cake), I’ve included step-by-step instructions below.
+I’ve included step-by-step instructions below if you’d like to make your own version of this cake (or a similar theme cake).
 If you are a novice, make sure you have 2 days to spend working on all the steps.
 With more experience, you can expect this cake to take you about 6 hours (baking the cake, making the frostings and fillings, and decorating).
 Note: The directions to make the cake are below the picture montage.

 How to Make This Cake

 This cake used a half sheet pan for the base, and a 9″ round for the top.
 Plan to make about 2 1/2 recipes of your favorite chocolate cake.
 Bake cakes and cool completely.
 If you plan to split the cakes, it is best to chill them in the refrigerator or allow to cool overnight.

 Prepare chocolate mousse frosting and vanilla mousse frosting.